S-K-13/CodeAlpha_Task2_EDA/README.md

 - Missing values were observed in Age and Cabin columns

 ---
+## How to Run
+Open and run the notebook `task2_EDA.ipynb` using Jupyter or Google Colab.

+---

 ## ✅ Conclusion
 This EDA helped in understanding survival patterns and data quality issues in the Titanic dataset.